jakels19/CS326-final-jaas/docs/milestone1.md

 **Abenezer Fesseha** - Worked on wireframe, html/css for add expenses page, dashboard

 **Aaron Tsui** - Worked on wireframe, Worked on HTML and CSS for Sign Up and Dashboard pages.

+**Shaham Zahir - Worked on wireframe, HTML and CSS for add income page and dashboard